LNP-BP/rust-bitcoin/CONTRIBUTING.md

 The Minimal Supported Rust Version (MSRV) is 0.29; it is enforced by our CI.
 Later we plan to increase MSRV to support Rust 2018 and you are welcome to check the [tracking issue](https://github.com/rust-bitcoin/rust-bitcoin/issues/510).

+### Naming conventions

+Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with except to:
+- case, which should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants)
+- `C`-prefix, which should be omitted

 ## Security